Nebuchadnezzar-I/school_wms/docs/journal.md

 out what I need for that equation and wrap my data against it - I will start with what I want, not what I need.
 This sound pretty cool, I need to do more research on this.

+- If I were to use FSM (state of warehouse and next state - entering order) it could actually become scalable by renting integrators doing the job of drawing FSMs xDD.

+- It could be cheap - I need to measure.